 Robinson spent many years working in the entertainment division at Walt Disney World Resort.
 He was a principal performer for multiple live-action shows, including Indiana Jones Epic Stunt Spectacular, Fantasmic and Lights, Motors, Action Extreme Stunt Show.
-He also spent five years as a stunt manager, where he recruited and trained new players, evaluated performances, wrote operational guidelines and safety procedures and inspected the facility.
+He also worked as a stunt manager, where he recruited and trained new players, evaluated performances, wrote operational guidelines and safety procedures and inspected the facility.

 He spent 10 years at Orlando Metro Gymnastics, a club that he co-founded in 1992.
 As the men's program director and head coach, Robinson helped develop 10 U.S. Junior and Senior National Team members.
 He also worked as the head coach for the Barbados International Men's Gymnastics Delegation and served as the personal coach for Francis `Shane' DeFreitas, who competed at the 1995 World Championships, the 1996 I.E.F.
 World Championships and the 1996 Olympic Games.

-He has received numerous coaching awards, most recently as a member of the inaugural USA Gymnastics Region VIII Hall of Fame in 2010.
-A FIG Level III Brevet Coach, Robinson was named Coach of the Year by the Florida USA Gymnastics Men's Program (2003) and by the Seminole County School Board (1989).
+A FIG Level III Brevet Coach, Robinson has received numerous coaching awards at the club level.
+A member of the inaugural USA Gymnastics Region VIII Hall of Fame in 2010, he has also been named Coach of the Year by the Florida USA Gymnastics Men's Program (2003) and by the Seminole County School Board (1989).